 What do gifted doctoral students do after graduation?
 For some, it’s an opportunity to inspire and educate a new generation of Israeli students.

-The Teacher-Researcher Program was the brainchild of a group of Science faculty members who were also parents to children in the Jerusalem school system, in response to the shortage of qualified science teachers in Israel, which in coming years is expected to intensify.
+The Teacher-Scholar Program was the brainchild of a group of Science faculty members who were also parents to children in the Jerusalem school system, in response to the shortage of qualified science teachers in Israel, which in coming years is expected to intensify.

 To counter this trend, the Hebrew University has partnered with the city of Jerusalem to create this program, which trains PhD graduates to teach high-level science in Jerusalem high schools, while continuing to conduct scientific research as University research fellows.
-Teacher-Researcher salaries are covered by a three-way partnership between the University, the Jerusalem Municipality, and philanthropy.
+Teacher-Scholar salaries are covered by a three-way partnership between the University, the Jerusalem Municipality, and philanthropy.

 "What we are learning goes beyond chemistry: to study with an open mind, to research, to become interested, to be curious."

 Adir, Student, Gilo Comprehensive High School